-We thought it would be interesting to republish something we first posted over 2 years ago about the impact of not making the grade at Partner Managing Director level over at Goldman Sachs.
+We thought it would be interesting to republish something we first posted a few years ago about the impact of not making the grade at Partner Managing Director level over at Goldman Sachs.

 A reader wrote in:

 'It's interesting to see all the stuff in the media about the biennial selection process employees go through in an attempt to become a Partner Managing Director at Goldman Sachs.